 From the dawn of mankind, people have been using various methods to dispose of dead bodies, and throughout history new methods came into use.
 Burial in the ground is one of the most common ways of discarding a corpse.
 This method was adopted by all monotheistic religions, with their different schools and sects.
 This religious ceremony is an adaptation of one of eight burial methods that were common among the inhabitants of the Levant during the late Bronze Age and the Iron Age (Bloch-Smith, 2002).
 While burial in pits and in cist graves was widespread in the country’s plains, burial in caves and bench tombs was prevalent in its mountainous and plateau areas.
 Additional methods of body disposal are known – casting into the sea to an abyss, preservation in shrouds, embalming or freezing, in anticipation of the Great Resurrection.
 Other options were consumption by cannibals or wild animals.
 In modern times, some people donate their bodies after death to medical research or other scientific purpose (Prothero, 2001).
 Others opt for cremation, which is one of the most widely known and accepted methods of disposal of dead bodies today.
 The cremation ceremony includes two main stages: the deceased undergoes first a physical and mental transformation, and then memorialization in various ways.
 Archaeologists have found in many cultures, from prehistoric times to our age, evidence of body cremation for religious, political, social, economic as well as sanitary reasons.

 Cremation was common throughout the ancient world, in both the East and the West.
 In the East, especially in ancient India, a long tradition of body cremation was prevalent among the Hindus.
 Among the ancient Chinese, Egyptians and Levant populations, cremation was also commonly practiced.
 In the Western parts of the world, the Etruscan and ancient Greeks cremated their dead and kept their ashes in special vases and urns.
 Many findings from the archaic period serve as evidence of this phenomenon, which was prevalent among the high classes and nobility.
-In the classical period, too, the Greeks preferred cremation to burial, since they regarded fire as possessing mythical powers.11 See Prothero, 2001, especially the review in the introduction to “Ancient Cremation”, which describes the custom of ...
+In the classical period, too, the Greeks preferred cremation to burial, since they regarded fire as possessing mythical powers.11 See Prothero, 2001, ...
 In Homer’s Iliad, the cremation of Patroclus’s body by his friend Achilles is described:

 The Romans, too, preferred to cremate their dead instead of burying them, and kept their ashes in decorated ceramic vases, stored in a columbarium (Davies, 2007).